spcmnspff99/CycloTrain/README.md

 Name of the project
 -------------------
 My goal is to have a script that is OS portable and can interface with my timex cycle trainer 2.0 - cheifly to download tracks from this device and upload them to Strava.
 While researching this, I learned that the device is actually manufactured by Globalsat and was originaly marketed as the GB580P.
 The device was also licensed by Magelllan and sold as the Magellan/Mio Cyclo 105.
 So the name of the project is a hybridization of the various names this device has been assigned under different branding.
-I aim to write a script that can work with any of these devices.
+My orignal goal was to write a script that can interface with all these devices.
+However I have learned that the timex cycle trainer is running firmware that roughly equates to vey old firmware on the GB580p.
+The data packets are slightly different and there would be substantial changes to the code to add the device.
+Thus if you have this device I would suggest using the training peaks device agent software to flash it with [the latest gb580p firmware from glbalsat] (http://www1.globalsat.com.tw/products-page_new.php?menu=2&gs_en_product_id=5&gs_en_product_cnt_id=33&img_id=412&product_cnt_folder=4).
+This is what I did while developing this script.
+Along with making the device compatible with this script, this will also add some newer features, enhancements, and bug fixes.

 Command line
 ------------